The-Nature-Conservancy-NJ/river/README.md

 # River Data
 Code to analyze and visualize river water quality monitoring data including data loggers (temperature, DO, turbidity) and macroinvertebrate/habitat quality indices.
 See "output" folder for examples.
+Original code designed by Mike Allen; historical repository can be found at: https://github.com/mikeallen-eco/river.git

 ## Steps to run this code
 0. Make sure you have R and RStudio installed.